1640s In the settlements in the Dutch colony of New Netherlands are Catholics, English Puritans and Lutherans.

 1660 – 1662: Swedish Lutheran pastors from Delaware, Lars Lock and Abelius Zetskoorn, serve congregation, due to absence of Dutch pastors from Holland.

-April 25, 1664: British takes control of the Dutch colony of New Amsterdam and renames it New York.
+Sept 8, 1664: British takes control of the Dutch settlement of New Amsterdam and renames it New York.
+Sept 24: the entire Dutch colony of New Netherland is surrendered to the British

 Dec 6, 1664:”Congregation of the Unaltered Augsburg Confession of Faith” receives Charter from first British Governor, Richard Nicolls.